-- There is a 60 day time limit to complete the project upgrade.
+- Approximately, there is a 6 months time limit to complete the project upgrade.
 If your app currently runs on WM 9.4 or lower versions, it is important that you start upgrading your project to WM 10.0, and have complete control over the upgrade process.
-If you do not upgrade your projects within the given 60 days period, the projects automatically upgrade to WM 10.0.
+If you do not upgrade your projects within the given 6 months period approx., the projects automatically upgrade to WM 10.0.
 Therefore, you could lose the opportunity to manage individual versions of your app with our multi-version control system.

 Note: Only the project owners can initiate the upgrade.
 The contributors cannot upgrade the project.

 With the WaveMaker 10.0 release, you will notice alerts on the project cards prompting you to upgrade your apps.
 When you begin the project upgrade, the project card converts into a folder.
 The folder contains all the versions of the app including WM 9.4 and WM 10.0.
 You can independently work on both versions.
 In WM 9.4, you can continue to make critical fixes supporting the application that is already released to your customers.
 At the same time in WM 10.0, you can test and work on the upgrade process.
 After doing all the necessary tests to verify your application features, you finish the upgrade by selecting the “Finish upgrade” option.
 Then the WaveMaker 9.4 version archives, and you start using WakeMaker 10.0.